University of Maine at Augusta: History

 The University of Maine at Augusta was established in 1965 by an act of the 102nd Maine Legislature as a continuing education division of the University of Maine.
 In September, 1967, it was approved as a campus of the University of Maine and began offering day and evening classes.
 In 1971, it became a separate campus in the University of Maine system.
 In 1995, the University of Maine System Board of Trustees added University College of Bangor (UCB) to UMA.

-The university now has nine locations besides the Augusta campus, in Bangor, Brunswick, East Millinocket, Ellsworth, Houlton, Lewiston, Rockland, Rumford and Saco.
+The university now has eight locations besides the Augusta campus, in Bangor, Brunswick, East Millinocket, Ellsworth, Lewiston, Rockland, Rumford and Saco.